mareko77/marekOgrabek/project2/README.md

 Company-Directory
-Portflio Web Application #2.
+Portfolio Web Application #2.
 Project Specification from 'IT Career Switch'.

 Client Specification: “Create a desktop website that can also run on a mobile that allows for the maintenance of a company personnel database to see who’s who, which department they are in and where they are”.